wjhhking/jinspire.dev/_posts/2025-04-28-vibe-coding.md

 At that point, **only exact words** — exact descriptions — will reliably get what you want.
 Interestingly, I've noticed that word comprehension across different models is starting to converge.

-## Do You Need to Understand the Generated Code?
+## Do you need to understand the generated code?

 One key question to ponder: **Do you need to fully understand the AI-generated code?**